 Enjoy the Netherland’s Watersport Activities

 The Netherlands has some great sandy beaches on the northern and western coasts.
 So, if you’re looking for some adventure in the water, you can.
-The beaches that make up the National Park Zuid-Kennemerland is one of the quietest spots here, but there are some water adventures you can do here.
+The beaches that make up the National Park Zuid-Kennemerland are one of the quietest spots here, but there are some water adventures you can do here.

 On the other hand, if you’re looking to do some windsurfing and kitesurfing, the sandy beaches across the islands of the Waddenzee from Texel to Schiermonnikoog are the best spots to go to.